Jean Cramer, Marysville City Council Candidate, Wants To Keep Michigan Town ‘A White Community’

 Later during the forum, Cramer was given the opportunity to amend her statement.
 In response, she said that a husband and a wife should be of the same race and that Hayman’s family was “wrong” even if they didn’t know it.
 She wasn’t, she clarified, against black people.

-After the forum ended, Mayor Dan Damman called out Cramer’s comments, saying that he and his City Council rejected her statement and said that the one positive of the meeting was that voters now know about Cramer’s “unapologetic racism.”
+After the forum ended, Mayor Dan Damman called out Cramer’s comments, saying that he and the city council rejected her statement and said that the one positive of the meeting was that voters now know about Cramer’s “unapologetic racism.”